 Ms. Jenkins' current service focus is on the health of girls and women.
-In addition to serving on the board of AMREF USA, and a committee of its international board, she is chair of the Advisory Committee of the Black Maternal Health Project of Women's ENews and co-founder of the soon to be launched social networking enterprise CEOgrandmother.
+In addition to serving on the board of Amref Health Africa, and a committee of its international board, she is chair of the Advisory Committee of the Black Maternal Health Project of Women's ENews and co-founder of the soon to be launched social networking enterprise CEOgrandmother.
 She also serves on the boards of Humane Farm Animal Care, the national certification organization; and Out of the Blue Films.
 Her Advisory Board work includes The Alliance of Women Film Journalists and The Center for Partnership Studies.

 Carol Jenkins is co-author of Black Titan: A.G.
 Gaston and the Making of a Black American Millionaire, winner of best non-fiction from the Black Caucus of The American Library Association (2004.)
 She was an Executive Producer of Eve Ensler's PBS film, What I Want My Words to Do To You, winner of the Freedom of Expression Award at Sundance (2003.)